Chief of Police

-Major Anthony Coleman joined the Georgia State University Police Department in 1992.
-He walked the beat as a patrolman and has served as a corporal, sergeant and lieutenant on the various patrol shifts and Investigation Division.
-Shortly after the Olympics in 1996 he started a 10 officer police bicycle patrol which has now grown to over 20 officers.
+Major Anthony Coleman joined the police department in 1992.
+He walked the beat as a patrolman and has served as a corporal, sergeant and lieutenant on the various patrol shifts and investigation division.
+Shortly after the Olympics in 1996, he started a 10-officer police bicycle patrol, which has now grown to more than 20 officers.

-Major Coleman received his Bachelor’s Degree in Criminal Justice from Saint Leo University and his Master’s Degree from Columbus State University.
-He has also attended several Incident Command Classes and serves as Incident Commander on high profile events and occurrences.
-Major Coleman serves as a team leader traveling throughout the state to assist other agencies with their State of Georgia Certifications.
+Major Coleman received his bachelor’s degree in criminal justice from Saint Leo University and his master’s degree from Columbus State University.
+He has also attended several incident command classes and serves as incident commander on high-profile events and occurrences.
+Major Coleman serves as a team leader traveling throughout the state to assist other agencies with their State of Georgia certifications.